-A majority of the our team is remote (over 50%), and so each year we have what we call “Kinsta week.”
+A majority of our team is remote (over 50%), and so each year we have what we call “Kinsta week.”
 The past two years this has taken place in beautiful Budapest, Hungary.
 Most of us know each other only through our many Slack conversations, so meeting everyone in person is always fun!
-The week usually consists of a few meeting about strategies for the company going forward and of course other team building activities such as laser tag, go karts, or paintball. ?
+The week usually consists of a few meeting about strategies for the company going forward and of course other team building activities such as laser tag, go-karts, or paintball.

 Feature Updates and Changes

 We launched so many new features this year that we couldn’t possibly list all of them!
 So below we’ll cover just the major updates and changes to our infrastructure, pricing, and dashboard.